 The 9 nights / 10 day Morocco photography tour features the people and landscapes of this captivating desert region in a specially tailored guided tour to include a range of different genres.
 The chosen accommodation is in comfortable B&B’s and hotels serving good food.
 Their websites are accessible via the highlighted links.

-The average drive time is 2-3 hrs a day in a Toyoto Landcruiser 4×4 or spacious MPV which is a comfortable ride time allowing more time at destinations.
+The average drive time is 2-3 hrs a day in a luxury SUV or spacious MPV which is a comfortable ride time allowing more time at destinations.
 The total distance covered is about 1600km and includes 2 days at the dunes.
 The tour has been tailored to include enough time at locations to produce the images you want to take as well as covering a range of photographic experiences and settings.
-It’s not a whistle stop of key cultural highlights but an in depth photography tour exploring Moroccan imagery offering exceptional value for money.
+It’s not a whistle-stop of key cultural highlights but an in depth photography tour exploring Moroccan imagery offering exceptional value for money.

 Morocco Photography Tour subjects to photograph include: Kasbahs, rock formations, mountains, night star trails, field workers, craftswomen, premier dunes, nomads, musicians & artisans.

-Day 7: After breakfast we’ll set off for the dunes at Merzouga firstly stopping at Rissini for the large weekly market which has a huge variety of imagery.
-We’ll take lunch there before the 40 min. onwards journey to our hotel: Riad Nezha.
-The afternoon arrival allows the opportunity to photograph your first desert sunset via a camel trek through the dunes ending with your overnight stay in nomads tents(Optional & included in the tour price).
+Day 7: After breakfast, we’ll set off for the dunes at Merzouga firstly stopping at Rissini for the large weekly market which has a huge variety of imagery.
+We’ll take lunch there before the 40 min. onwards journey to our hotel: Kanz Erremal.
+The afternoon arrival allows the opportunity to photograph your first desert sunset via a camel trek through the dunes ending with your overnight stay in nomad tents(Optional & included in the tour price).
 Total journey time 2.5 hours.

-Day 10: We take the 5 hour journey back to Marrakesh airport which includes some exceptional landscape photography for those with later flight departures.
+Day 10: We take the 4.5-hour journey back to Marrakesh airport which includes some exceptional landscape photography for those with later flight departures.

 From the UK, Easyjet and BA are the main carriers to Marrakesh.
 From the US, flights into Casablanca are also available.
 We can research these flights for you.
 Please let us know your flight plans before booking.

 The Morocco photography tour is limited to 6 people but mostly we run with 3 or 4 depending on the time of year.
-All hotels are of a fair to good standard; mainly 2 star and have private bathrooms, en-suite facilities and the price is inclusive of accommodation, breakfast and local fees paid to families and our network of local guides.
+All hotels are of a fair to a good standard; mainly 2 stars and have private bathrooms, and en-suite facilities and the price is inclusive of accommodation, breakfast and local fees paid to families and our network of local guides.

 Please note the tour needs a minimum of 2 to run.
 Once this number is reached the tour status will run from available to guaranteed to run and you can proceed with flights.
 Final payment is only required once the tour is guaranteed.
 You’ll need about £150 ($210) cash to bring with you to cover lunches. and dinners.